Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 ![CleanDevSecOps.png](assets/CleanDevSecOps.png)

 # Introduction
-#### Clean Architecture with DevSecOps is the showcase project to present best DevSevOps practices together with Clean Architecture patterns for building ASP .NET Core Web APIs hosted on Microsoft Azure cloud.
+#### Clean Architecture with DevSecOps is the showcase project to present best DevSecOps practices together with Clean Architecture patterns for building ASP .NET Core Web APIs hosted on Microsoft Azure cloud.

 I would like to start with a great sentence from Gerald Weinberg: